Smudge202/smudge202.github.io/_posts/2017-09-05-agile-security.md

 In addition to the more obscure entry points are the items you're likely much more familiar with - what pages and API calls are there?
 What message buses and file inputs does the system read from?
 What web hooks are you subscribed to?
 Again, add all of these to the list (or additional lists if thats easier for you to manage).

 For every one of these endpoints, you're going to want a name and probably a description to help identify them.
 You'll also need to add what *level of trust* is required to utilise each end point.
 For example, what happens when an *Anonymous Web User* navigates to your search page?
 Or when an *Authenticated User* from the Customer Support team attempts to access confidential HR data?
-The simplest way we found to track this information is list the users and/or roles that *should* have access to an entry point, whether it is implemented yet or not.
+The simplest way we found to track this information is list the users, service accounts, and/or roles that *should* have access to an entry point, whether it is implemented yet or not.

 #### Trust Levels

-If you've already worked through your entry points and identified which users and roles should have access to various entries, this should be really easy.
+If you've already worked through your entry points and identified which users, service accounts, and roles should have access to various entries, this should be really easy.
 Simply list all of the roles, or get fancy and hookup some kind of `VLOOKUP` in Excel, whatever works for you.

-As mentioned previously, you may not have implemented the necessary controls yet to restrict access in accordance with these roles; identifying them is the crucial aspect though.
+As mentioned previously, you may not yet have implemented the necessary controls to restrict access in accordance with these roles; identifying them is the crucial aspect though.
 Little more than *Name* and *Description* should be required here.

 #### Data Flows